 As you are charged each time an advert is clicked, it is important that you only advertise on keywords that are actually going to result in a sale or a lead for your business.

 How do you know if PPC is working?

 Measuring success is an extremely important part of any PPC campaign.
 Once a carefully researched strategy is implemented, your campaigns need to be improved on an on-going basis to ensure that you are getting the best possible return on investment.

-This is done by using various analytical techniques that will us to gauge exactly which keywords are generating sales or leads for your business.
+Using both Google AdWords reporting and Google Analytics, it is possible to understand the exact return on investment you are generating as a result of any given keyword.
 For businesses that purely operate online this process is fairly straightforward.
 However, if your business generates sales over the phone or via walk-ins, some additional work will likely be required to measure success.